CrossRealms/Splunk-Integration-for-Lansweeper/lansweeper_app_for_splunk/README.md

 * Uses KV Store - True.
 This App uses Splunk KV Store for storing some of the lookup files
 * App has some savedsearches to fill lookups
 * Compatible with:
-   * Splunk Enterprise version: 10.4.x
+   * Splunk Enterprise version: 9.x and 10.x (including 10.4.x)
    * OS: Platform Independent
    * Browser: Google Chrome, Mozilla Firefox, Safari